Discrete-time Indirect Adaptive Control for Systems with Disturbances via Directional Forgetting: Concurrent Learning Approach: Introduction

-Inspired by the continuous-time CL method based on directional forgetting (DF) \cite{DF} for parameter jump systems without disturbances \cite{DF-CL}, in this study, we propose a novel discrete-time DF-based CL adaptive control system with bounded disturbances.
-The proposed control method guarantees, for the first time, an exponential UUB for discrete-time systems with disturbances that require neither matching conditions nor information on the disturbances or unknown parameters.
+In this paper, inspired by the continuous-time CL method based on the forgetting factor for parameter jump systems without disturbances \cite{DF-CL}, we propose a novel discrete-time directional forgetting (DF)-based CL adaptive control system with bounded disturbances.
+Note, however, that this study does not examine the validity of the method for time-varying systems such as parameter jumps but rather the introduction of a directional forgetting method, a type of forgetting factor, for disturbance attenuation.
+The proposed control method guarantees, for the first time, UUB for discrete-time systems with disturbances that require neither matching conditions nor information on the disturbances.
 In the absence of a disturbance, it achieves exponential stability, unlike the conventional robust adaptive control.
-Moreover, it is theoretically shown that the proposed method can estimate the upper bound of the UUB more tightly by means of the forgetting factor, which is the design parameter.
-Numerical simulations show that the proposed method significantly improves the control performance of unstable systems with state-dependent disturbances compared with two discrete-time CL adaptive control methods.
+In practice, straightforward extensions of conventional discrete-time CL-based adaptive identification algorithms \cite{DCL2} and continuous-time composite adaptive control methods \cite{CL-composite} result in the ultimate bound that strongly depend on the system order or, in some cases, cannot even be defined.
+Consequently, achieving sufficient control performance or rigorously guaranteeing stability is not always feasible.
+On the other hand, it is theoretically shown that the proposed method is able to not only estimate the ultimate bound but also, as the time step ahead, the upper bound is more tightly and non-increasing with respect to the time step owing to the forgetting factor, which is the design parameter.
+Therefore, high tracking control performance is expected, especially in steady-state response.
+Numerical simulations compare the proposed method with two discrete-time CL adaptive control systems for unstable nonlinear affine systems.
+The effects of disturbance, parameter errors, convergence of tracking errors, and the effect of the value of the forgetting factor are discussed, respectively.